Facially Dual Complete (Nice) cones and lexicographic tangents: Facially Dual Complete Cones and Tangential Exposure

 Tangential exposure is a stronger property than facial exposure.
 We discuss the relation between these two notions and provide illustrative examples later in this section.
-We next prove Theorem~\ref{thm:NecFDC} that gives a necessary condition for the FDC property, establishing that every FDC cone is tangentially exposed.
+Tangential exposure property can be equivalently characterised as \emph{subtransversality} of the set $C$ and the affine span of the face $F$ (see \cite{Ioffe2017}).
+We also note that while this paper was being revised, a similar condition was used to derive error bounds for conic problems \cite{LourencoErrorBounds}.
+Next, we prove Theorem~\ref{thm:NecFDC} which gives a necessary condition for the FDC property, establishing that every FDC cone is tangentially exposed.